CyberSyntax/org-queue/README.md

    - **Shortcut**: `C-c q s`
    - **Description**: Prompts the user to specify an upper limit in months for scheduling the current task.
 The task will then be scheduled randomly within the range of **1 day** to the specified upper limit in months.

-     If the current heading does not already have a priority, a random priority will be assigned automatically after scheduling.
+     If the current heading does not already have a priority, a random priority will be assigned automatically within the range defined by `org-priority-default` and `org-priority-lowest`.
+If the heading already has a priority, a new random priority will be assigned within the same heuristic range.

      #### How it works:
      - This command combines **user input** for flexibility and **random scheduling** for dynamic workload distribution.